On a Microscopic Representation of Space-Time III: Introduction

-For us, it is noteworthy that the coordinate differences $\mathrm{d}x_{i}$ (see also \cite{dahm:GOL}) on the one hand show well-defined (line) transformation behaviour and a well-established geometrical interpretation as projections, on the other hand typical 'coordinate' transformations $\delta x_{i} = x'_{i}-x_{i} = \mathrm{d}x_{i}$ can be mapped to known Lie algebraic transformation concepts like $\delta_{Y}\sim[Y,\cdot]$ or to transformations of differential forms using a 'transferred', adopted and adapted geometrical calculus applied to those differentials.
-As such, also advanced algebraical and analytical concepts of such calculuses can be re-transferred back to (projective) geometry\footnote{We thank J. G. Vargas for pointing us to K\"{a}hler's work (see e.g. \cite{kaehler:1960}) which we find really interesting to study in more detail also in the context of line geometry.} and especially to line transformations and line geometry.
-So we think line (and Complex) geometry is much better suited to describe physics in terms of global/finite mathematical concepts than the various concepts 'derived' from infinitesimal/differential geometry only.
+For us, it is noteworthy that the coordinate differences $x'_{i}-x_{i}$ (see \ref{eq:linecoordpluecker} or \cite{dahm:GOL}), on the one hand, show well-defined (line) transformation behaviour and a well-established geometrical interpretation as projections, on the other hand, typical 'coordinate' transformations $\delta x_{i} = x'_{i}-x_{i}\sim \mathrm{d}x_{i}$ can be mapped to known Lie algebraic transformation concepts like $\delta_{Y}\sim[Y,\cdot]$ or to transformations of differential forms.
+As such, also advanced algebraical and analytical concepts of such calculuses can be re-transferred back to (projective) geometry\footnote{We thank J. G. Vargas for pointing us to K\"{a}hler's work (see e.g.~\cite{kaehler:1960}) which we find really interesting to study in more detail also in the context of line geometry.}, and especially to line transformations and line geometry.
+So we think, line (and Complex) geometry is much better suited to describe physics than the various (infinitesimal and restricted) concepts 'derived' from differential geometry only.